JovanShandro/Sorting-algorithm-visualizer/README.md

-# A Sorting Algorithms' Visualizer build using Vue.js
+# A Sorting Algorithms' Visualizer built using Vue.js
+Make sure to check it on a big screen (not on mobile) as it was built desktop first.

 ## Build Setup